Proprietary Market Intelligence

 Action framework — when to trim or hedge:

 • Sustained above $785 with score >75 (Bull 6M+): Trim 25–50% of B&H position or sell 30-DTE covered calls at the $795 strike on 50% of position.
-Extreme-greed extension; IV elevated, fat premium for fear buyers.
+Currently far out of reach — re-eligible only after a clean recovery and a re-test of fresh ATH territory.

 Covered-call note: when the BSB score is elevated, implied volatility is elevated too — the same crowd buying the rally is buying the upside calls you sell.
 You collect premium while waiting, get called away at your trim target if SPY rips through, and avoid realizing gains if it doesn't.
 Requires options approval at your broker.